I’ve never felt so awkward and silly pulling a funny face, breathing out and making a strange gravelly noise.

 That was my introduction to the Whispered Ah!

-After my first few attempts my Alexander teacher asked me how wide open I thought my mouth was.
-I answered “very wide”; so go and look in the mirror; to my horror I’d barely opened my mouth.
+After my first few attempts my Alexander Technique teacher asked me how wide open I thought my mouth was.
+I answered “very wide”; so go and look in the mirror; to my surprise I’d barely opened my mouth.
 How could that be, the answer may be possibly in a later blog.

 The Whispered Ah was developed before FM Alexander included in his repertoire but I believe he modified the activity to suit his technique.